ytmimi/Horizon-Media-Weather-Data/README.md

 This setting controls rate limiting to one request/second for free accounts.
 If you have a free account and still decide to change the `ACCOUNT_STATUS` to `paid` any 429 responses you get from the server will not be handled and you wont get weather data for that city.
 In the worst case OpenWeatherMap may [suspend your account](https://openweathermap.org/appid).

-If you're using `pipenv` you can now activate the virtual enviornment by running:
+If you're using `pipenv` you can now activate the virtual environment  by running:
 ```
 $: pipenv shell
 ```